 Alternatively known as the Moss Locust and the Rose Acacia, the Bristly Locust is a form of the deciduous and beautiful shrub.
 Traditionally found in the South Eastern parts of the United States, of late, they are also grown in multiple other regions and certain parts of North America.

-Bristly Locusts have an average height of eight feet and they are known to be aggressive.
+Bristly locusts have an average height of eight feet and are known to be aggressive.
 Their shrubs are distributed across via suckers and are invasive in several parts of Ohio, Michigan, and Washington.

 Bristly locusts thrive best in moist soils and loamy land laden with silt.
-Unlike the common variants of Locust Trees, these plants do not have that high of a tolerance level, and they properly only with moderate drainage.
+These plants, unlike the common variants of Locust Trees, do not have that high of a tolerance level, and they can only be properly grown with moderate drainage.

 The Bristly Locust is also known for its solid wood that is often used in constructing houses, fences, darts, and other artifacts.